 The proposals map shows the town centre boundary, primary shopping area and primary shopping frontages of Truro.
-Development proposals in the city centre will be permitted where they contribute to the realisation of EJ1 and provide:
+Development proposals in the city centre will be supported where they contribute to the realisation of EJ1 and provide:

-- A well-balanced mix of uses, including residential; - High quality design and construction which integrates well with Truro's distinctive and historic character including its setting, distinctive buildings, and green infrastructure as well as the quality of the public realm.
+- A well-balanced mix of uses, including residential; - High quality design and construction which integrates well with and enhances Truro's distinctive and historic character, its setting, distinctive buildings, density, skyline and surroundings.
+To include scale, form, shape, building line, orientation, materials and colours that reflect those associated with or historically used in the City. - Where appropriate proposal should be supported with adequate information to assess the impact of any development on views and vistas within, into and out of the Conservation Area and its green infrastructure as well as the quality of the public realm.

-Particular sites identified and safeguarded for mixed use development at Pydar Street, Moorfield car park and the former bus depot are included on the proposals map.
+Sites identified and safeguarded for mixed use development at Pydar Street, Moorfield car park and the former bus depot are included on the policies map.

 To support the continued vitality and viability of the city centre, development will be supported that reuses buildings or sites for residential use, including live/work accommodation and 'living over the shop'.
+Proposals shall ensure that the configuration of such proposals helps to support and maintain existing businesses.

-Proposals for change of use or redevelopment of ground floor accommodation in the primary shopping area will only be permitted where the proposal would add to the attractiveness of the centre and would not reduce the predominance of A1 use.
+Where planning permission is required, proposals for change of use or redevelopment of ground floor accommodation in the primary shopping area will only be supported where the proposal would add to the attractiveness of the centre and would support the vitality and viability of the centre, including its retail role.